Mastering Vendor Analysis: A Comprehensive Guide to Enhancing Your Procurement Strategy

 Create a Vendor Analysis Playbook

 Document your organization's evaluation framework, scoring criteria templates, and example decision memos.
-When we analyzed high-performing procurement teams, 89% had documented playbooks vs. 31% of teams struggling with inconsistent vendor selection.
+High-performing procurement teams typically have documented playbooks versus teams struggling with inconsistent vendor selection.

 Your playbook should include: